Adolf Ivar Arwidsson: Life

-After his dissertation Arwidsson spent a year in Sweden.
-During this time he made contact with the exiled Finns in Uppsala and Stockholm.
-In 1820 after his return Arwidsson, who had so far written lyric poetry, submitted for publication a political text whose sharp and radical tone soon ensured attention in the capital, Saint Petersburg.
-Finally, as a consequence, in 1822 he lost his position as a lecturer and was banished from the university.
-Cut off from his training in his chosen career, in 1823 Arwidsson emigrated to Stockholm, where in 1825 he gained his civil rights, and found work as a librarian in the royal library.
+In 1820, after his return to Finland, Arwidsson submitted for publication a political text whose sharp and radical tone soon ensured attention in the capital, Saint Petersburg.
+As a consequence, in 1822 he lost his position as a lecturer and was banished from the university.
+In 1823 he emigrated to Stockholm, where in 1825 he gained his civil rights and found work as a librarian in the royal library.

+His marriage to Johanna Carolina Armfelt in 1824 was unusual for the time as they were from different estates.
+The marriage was met by mixed reactions among the noble civil servant class, and further complicated Arwidsson's efforts to establish himself in Sweden.

 In 1827 Arwidsson undertook a research trip to Finland, but was immediately deported back to Sweden by the authorities.
 This experience led to a further radicalisation of his political work, and as a result he participated in several public debates in Sweden, in each of which he represented the situation in Finland in a dark light, but at the same time tried to portray the Finnish-national identity positively.
-Apart from his political work, Arwidsson also produced several historical research works.
-In 1843 he was appointed director of the royal library.
-In the same year he was allowed to travel to Finland, but he only took advantage of this possibility in 1858, when he undertook a round trip through Finland.
-During this journey Arwidsson caught pneumonia, and died on 21 June in Viipuri.
+In 1843 he was appointed director of the royal library, an appointment largely based on his scholarly merits, including his work editing historical source material on Finland and his authorship of a textbook on Finnish history and geography published in 1832.
+He was allowed to travel to Finland from the same year, but only took advantage of this in 1858, when he undertook a round trip through the country.
+During this journey Arwidsson caught pneumonia and died on 21 June in Viipuri.
 He was buried in his childhood home town of Laukaa.
 The following verses written by Elias Lönnrot were later carved onto his gravestone:

 His love for his own country saw him banished, and brought him home again.